Prospective Students | Nursing Education | Health & Behavior StudiesSkip to content Skip to main navigation

 5. Academic writing sample

 Upload academic writing sample under Statement of Purpose in the online application.
-This is a 10-15 page academic writing sample that demonstrates your scholarly thinking, writing skills, ability to do research, and ability to synthesize information.
+This is an excerpt or section from an academic writing sample (maximum 8 pages plus references) that demonstrates your scholarly thinking, writing skills, ability to do research, and ability to synthesize information.
 Examples of appropriate writing samples include, but are not limited to, graduate thesis, research paper, or literature review.
-If your writing sample exceeds 10-15 pages, please select an excerpt, but include reference list for the entire paper.

 6. Optional: Graduate Record Examination